 “Nothing… I forgot where I was”

 Well THAT has never happened before.
 Soooo I started to “drop it” about here.
 We came to an intersection filled with my parents and Scott Rokis.
 7.7 miles to the finish, we can do this.
 I was SO tired.
 Scott took photos and a tiny part of my girl heart wanted to wipe the snot from my face but I just couldn’t manage.
+So there will be photos of me and my snot, I was too tired to care.
 We walked single file, “hey Kate, this is where we found the bug.”
 We went from moving at a mosey to over 2 MPH, and back again.
 We were getting there, slowly but surely.

 Why am I holding a trekking pole?
 Ah!
 There’s another one in my other hand!
 I look behind me and see Kate.
 Oh that’s right… Arrowhead.